llvm/llvm-project/libcxx/docs/index.rst

 =============== ========================= ============================
 Target platform Target architecture       Notes
 =============== ========================= ============================
-macOS 10.9+     i386, x86_64, arm64       Building the shared library itself requires targetting macOS 10.11+
+macOS 10.9+     i386, x86_64, arm64       Building the shared library itself requires targetting macOS 10.13+
-FreeBSD 10+     i386, x86_64, arm
+FreeBSD 12+     i386, x86_64, arm
-Linux           i386, x86_64, arm, arm64
+Linux           i386, x86_64, arm, arm64  Only glibc-2.24 and later and no other libc is officially supported Windows         i386, x86_64              Both MSVC and MinGW style environments, ABI in MSVC environments is :doc:`unstable <DesignDocs/ABIVersioning>`
-Windows         i386, x86_64              Both MSVC and MinGW style environments AIX             powerpc, powerpc64
+AIX 7.2TL5+     powerpc, powerpc64
 =============== ========================= ============================

 Generally speaking, libc++ should work on any platform that provides a fairly complete